metabase/metabase/docs/administration-guide/08-setting-up-slack.md

 Paste the value into the text box for `Slack API Token` and click the button to save your changes.

-Now go to slack and create a new channel named `metabase_files`.
-Due to the slack api, we need this to attach graphs to pulses and Metabot answers.
+Now go to Slack and create a new channel named `metabase_files`.
+Due to the Slack api, we'll need this to attach graphs to pulses and Metabot answers.

 That's it!
 Metabase will automatically run a quick test to check that the API token is working properly and if not you'll get an error message.